ajaykumar911/android_apps_concepts/README.md

 User Authentication: Implement user authentication systems, such as email/password login, social media logins, or OAuth.

-# 6. Preparing for Deployment
+# f.
+Preparing for Deployment

 When your app is ready, it's time to prepare it for deployment on the Google Play Store: